microsoft/FluidFramework/packages/framework/last-edited/README.md

     return true;
 }.
 ```
-- To discard specific ops, provide the shouldDiscardMessageFn funtion that takes in the message and returns if it should be discarded.
+- To discard specific ops, provide the `shouldDiscardMessageFn` funtion that takes in the message and returns a boolean indicating if the message should be discarded.

+Take a look at [Vltava instantiateRuntime](../../../examples/components/vltava/src/index.ts) for an example of how this can be done.

 ## Usage

-For tracking last edited in a Container:
+### For tracking the last edit on a Container:

 In instantiateRuntime, create a root component that implements IComponentLastEditedTracker.
-Then call `setupLastEditedTracker` with the component id of the root component:
+Then call `setupLastEditedTrackerForContainer` with the component id of the root component:
 ```
 public async instantiateRuntime(context: IContainerContext): Promise<IRuntime> {
     const rootComponentId = "root";